 Pull-ups

 Pull-ups are a great exercise for working your upper back, shoulders, and arms.
 To perform this exercise, hang from a pull-up bar with your palms facing out and your hands slightly wider than shoulder-width apart.
 Pull your body up until your chin is above the bar, hold for a few seconds, then slowly lower yourself back to the starting position.
 If pull-ups are too difficult, try assisted pull-ups with a resistance band or by placing your feet on a chair to reduce the load.
-There is also a strap variation.
+There is also a strap-based variation.

 Dips

 Dips are another bodyweight exercise that primarily targets the triceps, shoulders, and chest muscles.
-To perform this exercise, place your hands on two parallel bars or the edge of a stable surface (like a bench or chair), then lift your body up by straightening your arms.
+To perform this exercise, place your hands on two parallel bars or the edge of a stable surface (such as a bench or chair), then lift your body by straightening your arms.
 Slowly lower your body by bending your elbows until they form a 90-degree angle, then push yourself up to return to the starting position.

 Push-ups